-In Part One, many of us mentioned that experiencing fewer crowds was a factor in deciding to hike south.
+In Part I, many of us mentioned that experiencing fewer crowds was a factor in deciding to hike south.
 For me, I definitely wanted good opportunities for alone time.
 But that doesn’t mean there’s nobody around.

 Were you alone the whole time?

 Righteous: Nope.
 I didn’t see anyone for the first six days of my hike, but I was out there before even some of the roads were open.
 After that, I could probably count on one hand the number of times that I went more than 18 hours without seeing someone else.
 I hiked with a group of between two and six other people for just about half the trail.
 When I wanted to walk alone, it was very easy to do.
 Most nights before I hooked up with my trail family I camped alone.

 Smurf: I’d say I probably had a dozen days total when I hiked completely on my own.
 You always are around people, and for three-quarters of the trail I hiked and camped with other SOBOs.

 Kirby: I was rarely alone.
 If I was, it was by choice.

 Per Bear: I walked with friends the first four days, then started hiking with people I met along the way.
 Most SOBOs start within a week of each other so it was easy to find people to walk with.
 After a while I found some great people who also happened to walk at approximately my pace and we stuck together to the end.